When a healthy pregnancy reaches full term (from 37 weeks) the cervix begins to thin and open (efface and dilate) so the baby can be born.

 - The Lash cerclage: this stitch is the only type put in place before pregnancy.
 This stitch is used when there has been extensive cervical trauma or where there is a physical defect.
 The stitch is permanent and a c-section is required.

 Once the cerclage is put in place, you will be told to rest for a few days.
-You might have some cramping and light bleeding in the days after the procedure.
-You might also have to refrain from exercise and from having sex for some time, or for the duration of your pregnancy.
+You could have some cramping and light bleeding in the days after the procedure.
+You will have to refrain from exercise and from having sex for some time, or for the duration of your pregnancy.

 Most women who have a cerclage in place are able to carry their babies to full term.
-In rare cases, the stitch does not prevent miscarriage or preterm birth.
+In rare cases, the stitch doesn’t prevent miscarriage or preterm birth.

 There are women who can’t have a cerclage put in place, for the following reasons: